 Student/Staff Name: Date Filed: /

 Building Principal/ Immediate Supervisor:

 Who was responsible for the bullying, hazing or harassment?

-Describe the bullying, hazing or harassment (attach additional sheets if neo cessary):
+Describe the bullying, hazing or harassment (attach additional sheets if nec essary):

 Approximate Date:/ Time:

 Place:

 What was your reaction?

 List any witnesses to the bullying, hazing or harassment:

-I understand that these incidents will be investigated, but this form will be kept confidential as much as poss sible.
+I understand that these incidents will be investigated, but this form will be l kept confidential as much as poss sible.

 Employee's/Student's Signature (Parent's Signature required if Student)

-Date Signed / /
+Date Signed/

 FOR ADMINISTRATION USE

-/ /
+Date(s) of investigation of complaint:

 Date of final report: / /

-Date(s) follow-up conference with student/employee: / /
+Date(s) follow-up conference with student/employee:

 Results: